Gustavocoello/Gustavocoello/README.md

  🌱 I’m currently learning **Pytorch, kubernetes, AWS, JenKins**

-💬 Ask me about **Since I was young, I've always been fascinated by software, laptops, setups, and solving Windows issues.
-I've spent a lot of time fixing these problems, and now, with my knowledge in Data Science, I solve problems using data.**
+ 💬 Ask me about **Since I was young, I've always been fascinated by software, laptops, setups, and solving Windows issues. <div> I've spent a lot of time fixing these problems, and now, with my knowledge in Data Science, I solve problems using data</div>.**

 ⚡ Fun fact **Play Video Games and Soccer are my hobbies**